Shapiro Delay Measurements from Fifteen Years of PSR J1231$-$1411 Radio Observations: Observations Initial Analysis

 \subsection{Nan\c{c}ay Radio Telescope}

-PSR \psr{} has been observed near-continuously with the NRT since November 2009, with the Berkeley-Orl\'{e}ans-Nan\c{c}ay (BON) backend until August 2011, and with the NUPPI backend after it became the primary pulsar timing instrument in August 2011 \citep{cog13, des11}.
+PSR \psr{} has been observed near-continuously with the NRT since November 2009, with the Berkeley-Orl\'{e}ans-Nan\c{c}ay (BON) backend until August 2011, and with the Nan\c{c}ay Ultimate Pulsar Processing Instrument (NUPPI) backend after it became the primary pulsar timing instrument in August 2011 \citep{cog13, des11}.
 BON observations were coherently dedispersed and carried out over a bandwidth of 128~MHz.
 NUPPI observations were also coherently dedispersed and conducted over an increased bandwidth of 512~MHz.
 The bulk of BON (respectively, NUPPI) observations were conducted at a central frequency of 1398~MHz (1484~MHz).
 Additional details on the NRT and on pulsar observations with this telescope can be found in \citeauthor{gui23} (\citeyear{gui23}).

 NRT observations were integrated in time, and the resulting profiles were then split into multiple frequency sub-bands.
-BON observations were split into two sub-bands of 64~MHz each, and NUPPI observations were split into four sub-bands of 128~MHz.
+BON observations were integrated into two channels of 64~MHz each, and NUPPI observations were integrated into four channels of 128~MHz.
 Eight observations with the highest signal-to-noise ratios were then smoothed to produce standard profiles for each of the two NRT datasets.
 The polarization information was preserved throughout these data preparation steps.
 TOAs were finally extracted from the NRT observations using the Matrix Template Matching (MTM) method of \texttt{PSRCHIVE} \citep{van06}, which uses information in all four Stokes parameters to extract TOAs while compensating for differences between the profile and the template.

 While BON observations were directly time-tagged using a GPS-disciplined 1PPS signal (Trimble Thunderbolt), early NUPPI observations were compared to a freely-running 1PPS signal provided by a local Rubidium clock.
 Regular time comparisons with a GTR-50 receiver were conducted until MJD $\sim$58000 (September 2017), after which the Rubidium clock was also GPS-disciplined.
 A time drift beginning in 2014 was later found in the data produced by the GTR-50 receiver at Nan\c{c}ay.
 Nan\c{c}ay clock corrections that properly handled the GTR-50 receiver were used for this work.